Introduction

 - Heavy loading and transportation

-- Still labor intensive (soil excavation)
+- Still labour intensive (soil excavation)

 Pros